Why Lateral Movement Is the Tightest Chokepoint

 > ```

 This registry modification + firewall rule pattern appeared in both [[Two PlayCrypt Intrusions Compared|Play intrusions]], plus Akira and Embargo.
-In the Play KGAINC intrusion, the operator ran this exact sequence on every host they touched before pivoting.
+In a Play intrusion, the operator ran this exact sequence on every host they touched before pivoting.

 In the [[Three Akira Intrusions Compared|Akira Intrusion 3]], the operator went further and disabled Restricted Admin mode to enable pass-the-hash over RDP: